Moth to the Moon

 -- Cinematic Controls --

-- Z key / Y key / W key: Skip the current cinematic
+- Z key / Y key / W key: Advance to the next screen

 -- Game Controls --

-- Arrow keys: Move Sue or the wand targeting reticule
+- Arrow keys: Move Sue, the wand reticule, or the screen (while paused)

 - X key: Cancel wielding the wand or reset a level (while paused)